Two stories, both involving turtles.

 We are always falling in love or quarreling, looking for jobs or fearing to lose them, getting ill and recovering, following public affairs.
 If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.
 The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.
 Favorable conditions never come.

 I’ve thought about this several times before.
-As you’ll see in my next post, which I plan to post on Monday morning, I love thinking about memory.
-A lot of my writing centers around it, because it’s often on my mind.
+A lot of my writing centers around memory, because it’s often on my mind.
 But memory is distracting, both past memory and future memory.
 Past memory keeps us from seeing anything good happening in the present, but future memory, or just “the future” in general, does the same thing.
 Why are we so obsessed with being distracted?

 Think about it.
 How many times have you gone a whole day without being distracted at least once?
 Look at sports.
 I saw a commercial once that showed two friends, and it asked the question, “What do friends talk about when it’s not fantasy football season?”
 The answer, as they humorously pointed out, was nothing.
 They don’t have anything to talk about!
 The sad part about that commercial is that to some degree, it’s actually true, and it goes a lot deeper than just relating to sports.
 Look at any conversation and ask yourself, “What are we even talking about, and why?”